sudoblockio/tackle/docs/declarative-hooks.md

 # Declarative Hooks

-Declarative hooks are very similar to python hooks in that they offer a way interface with business logic from within a tackle file but instead of being written in python, they are written within tackle files themselves.
-They are useful when you want to create reusable logic, interface with schemas, or create CLI's with rich option sets out of tackle files.
+Declarative hooks are very similar to python hooks in that they offer a way interface with custom logic but instead of being written in python, they are written within tackle files themselves.
+They are useful when you want to create reusable logic, interface with schemas, or create self documenting CLI's out of tackle files.
 They have strongly typed input parameters and can have object-oriented properties such as inheritance and methods that can be passed between hooks.

 ### Basic Usage